gioacchinowang/mifeos/ducout/README.md

 2) CND_REG2D_mod.f90 :
     the core algorithm for MFs, computes the 3 functionals at a given threshold.

-POSSIBLE ISSUES
+## POSSIBLE ISSUES

 for very high resolution data, some 4-byte INTEGER(I4B) variables may become insufficient, and will need to be replaced by 8-byte INTEGER(I8B)

-### this legacy code is shared by Dr. Anne Ducout, its not mem-leak free!
+### this legacy code is originally shared by Dr. Anne Ducout and now modified by Dr. Jiaxin Wang
-### we're goint to rewrite it into the C++ version